Abu Musab al-Zarqawi: U.S. conclusion

 The documents also contain responses to this request.
 One response, dated August 2002, states "Upon verifying the information through our sources and friends in the field as well as office (3), we found no information to confirm the presence of the above-mentioned in our area of operation.
 Please review, we suggest circulating the contents of this message."
 Another response, also dated August 2002, states "After closely examining the data and through our sources and friends in (SATTS: U R A) square, and in Al-Qa'im immigration office, and in Office (3), none of the mentioned individuals are documented to be present in our area of jurisdiction."

 According to ABC News, "The letter seems to be coming from or going to Trebil, a town on the Iraqi-Jordanian border.
 Follow up on the presence of those subjects is ordered, as well as a comparison of their pictures with those of Jordanian subjects living in Iraq.
-(This may be referring to pictures of Abu Musaab al Zarqawi and another man on pp. 4–6.)"
+(This may be referring to pictures of al-Zarqawi and another man on pp. 4–6.)"

 In his book At the Center of the Storm, George Tenet writes: